-You’re headed to Hawaii to the Pro Bowl.
+You’re headed to the Pro Bowl.
 Congratulations.
 But before you go, here’s some advice: Set your alarm.
 No Super Duper Mai Tais after 8 p.m.
 Never, ever, say your room number out loud.
 And don’t scrap with Chuck Liddell.

 But I’ll get to all that.